georgeweigt/elliptic-curve-nist/README.md

 See `ec256.c` and `ec384.c` for examples of how the routines are used to generate and verify certificate signatures.

-Build and run a self test
+Build and run a demo that does a self test

 ```
 make